MobileFirst-Platform-Developer-Center/DevCenter/_posts/2016/2016-08-07-limit-the-number-of-devices-per-authenticated-user.md

 ---
 ## Introduction

 Imagine you are a CIO of a big airline company.
 Your company just decided to invest in a shiny new in-flight entertainment system.
-The system will allow the passengers to bring their own devices and connect it to the In-flight entertainment system.
+The system will allow passengers to bring their own devices and connect them to the In-flight entertainment system.
 To help grow the company revenue, you decide to let the passengers buy a premium entertainment package, so they will be able to watch the latest movies and series on their devices.

 <img alt="In-flight Entertainment system in planes" src="{{site.baseurl}}/assets/blog/2016-08-07-limit-the-number-of-devices-per-authenticated-user/cabin.jpg" style="float:right;margin: 10px"/>